 Her clients include independent writers, poets, magazine producers, small businesses, and other creators looking for a nuanced, personal approach to editing and content development.
 Rather than contract with publishing houses, Jen prefers to work with writers directly, one at a time, and develop productive, long-term relationships.
 Her goal is to use her time and talents to help you become a better writer and self-editor.

-Jen holds a certificate in copyediting from UC San Diego Extension, and she studied creative writing, photography, and marine biology at Roger Williams University.
+Jen holds a certificate in copy editing from UC San Diego Extension and a bachelor’s in fine arts from Roger Williams University, where she studied creative writing, photography, and marine biology.
 There, she helped develop and launch a student-run literary magazine featuring poetry and fiction from established and emerging writers.

-She currently lives in Mid-Michigan with her husband and four cats.
+She currently lives in mid-Michigan with her husband and four cats.
 At her day job, Jen focuses on education, grassroots advocacy, and strategic communications designed to engage, change, and empower.
-She also serves as the communications director for the Lansing Association for Human Rights, a local nonprofit that pursues justice and equality for LGBTQIA peoples through community-led advocacy, connection, and education.
-Much of her free time is spent reading, cooking, running, and gaming.
+She formerly served as the communications director for the Lansing Association for Human Rights, a local nonprofit that pursues justice and equality for LGBTQIA peoples through community-led advocacy, connection, and education.
+Much of her free time is spent reading, cooking, practicing Krav Maga, and gaming.
 Above all else, Jen believes in the power of storytelling to inspire and empower.